blabla1337/skf-flask/skf/markdown/code_examples/java/22-code_example--Secure_Database_Configuration--.md

               url="jdbc:mysql://localhost:3306/auditlogs"/>
               </Context>

-    The above snippet indicates the database  resource that will be use in the servlet in ordet to perform a succesfull connection to the database
+    The above snippet indicates the database  resource that will be use in the servlet in order to perform a successful connection to the database

     Afterwards the following servlet snippet will be used for the database connection.